-- 4.1 Establishment The Tribal Council hereby charters, creates and establishes the Buena Vista Rancheria of Me-Wuk Indians Tribal Gaming Commission as a governmental subdivision of the Tribe. - 4.1.1 The Buena Vista Rancheria of Me-Wuk Indians Tribal Gaming Commission shall be referred to throughout this Code as the Tribal Commission.
+- 4.1 Establishment.
+The General Council hereby charters, creates and establishes the Susanville Indian Rancheria Tribal Gaming Commission as a governmental subdivision of the Tribe. - 4.1.1 The Susanville Indian Rancheria Tribal Gaming Commission shall be referred to throughout this Code as the Tribal Commission. - 4.1.2 The Tribal Business Council of the Susanville Indian Rancheria shall serve as the Tribal Commission until the Tribal Business Council appoints the members of the Tribal Commission pursuant to Section 4.10.4.
+The Tribal Business Council, as Tribal Commissioners, shall comply with the background check and licensing requirements of the Code, herein.

-4.2 Location and Place of Business
+4.2 Location and Place of Business.